rcrdk/fast-feet-api/README.md

 - [ ] Only a admin user can change a delivery person password;
 - [ ] Only a admin user can change delivery person of an order;
 - [ ] A delivery person can only fetch their own orders;
-- [ ] A receiver should be able to track and see details of their orders;
 - [x] It should be used soft deletes on all entities except on orders;

 ### Non Functional Requirements